maxcom/lor-jamwiki/README.txt

 In addition, JAMWiki can be run in either a file persistency mode, or a database persistency mode.
 When running in a file persistency mode a directory must be available into which JAMWiki files can be written.
 When running in database persistency mode JAMWiki requires a database user with permission to create tables and sequences.
 JAMWiki has been tested with the following databases:

-  Postgres 8.0 (untested on other versions)
+  Postgres 8.0
+  Postgres 7.4
-  MySQL 4.1 (untested on other versions)
+  MySQL 4.1
-  Oracle 10.2 (untested on other versions; requires the 10g or later JDBC drivers)
+  Oracle 10.2 (requires the 10g or later JDBC drivers) H2 Database (ANSI mode)

+Note that JAMWiki may work with any ANSI compliant database.

 INSTALLATION